dafelcardozo/step-by-step-registration/README.md

 - the personal info form, the 'select a plan' step, the 'pick add-ons' step,  the summary and thank you steps.
 - the current steps navigation bar, in two variants: as a sidebar on desktop displays or as a 'horizontal stack' anchored to the top of the screen on mobile screens.
 - the Redux store and its different 'slices': add-ons, navigation, personal info and plan.

+### [NEW] End-to-end tests

+End-to-end tests of the app are provided through Cypress.
+The simplest navigation cases are covered.